UK police have new expanded powers to crack down on protests

 Authorities say that under the new Public Order Act, protesters found guilty of “tunnelling” — or digging underground tunnels to obstruct the building of new infrastructure works — could face three years in prison.
 Anyone found guilty of obstructing a major transportation project could be jailed for up to six months.

+The civil disobedience is a wave of direct action that has also seen activists glue themselves to famous museum paintings or throw soup at artworks to draw media attention to their cause.

-Police have said it's costly to deal with the protests and that they diverted thousands of officers.
+Police have said it's costly to deal with the protests and that they diverted thousands of officers from other work like dealing with crime.